 To learn more, visit our section on Funeral Shipping.

-If you do travel regularly, you may want to consider purchasing protection against expensive repatriation costs.
+If you travel regularly, you may consider purchasing protection against expensive repatriation costs.
 A Travel Protection Plan is an affordable assurance policy that covers an individual for ALL funeral expenses if they should die while away from their home in Texas.

-The cost for this plan is just $450 for a lifetime membership.
-This makes it a great peace-of-mind cover to protect your family from stress, cost, and arrangements.
+This plan costs just $450 for a lifetime membership, making it a great peace-of-mind cover to protect your family from stress, cost, and arrangements.
 One call to the assurance company when a death occurs, and all arrangements are managed for the family.
 Click on the link below to read more and enroll.

 Hispanic Funerals in Texas